Taiwan Police College Organization Act

 Article 6

-The College faculty members shall set 20 to 46 professors, associate professors, lecturers, and teaching assistants, and all being employed pursuant to the Act of Governing the Appointment of Educators.
-40 to 94 instructors, among which 1 may be listed in the recommended rank or selected rank, 9 to 22 of which may be listed in the recommended rank, 13 to 31 of which may be listed in the delegated rank, recommended rank, or assistant delegated rank.
+The College faculty shall consist of 20 to 46 professors, associate professors, lecturers, and teaching assistants, all appointed in accordance with the regulations of the Act Governing the Appointment of Educators; 40 to 94 instructors, among whom one should hold the recommended rank or selected rank, 9 to 22 who may hold the recommended rank, and 13 to 31 who may hold the delegated rank or recommended rank, with the remainder holding the delegated rank.

-The College shall set a director for each department, class, and division and all of them shall be assumed on a part-time basis by a professor, associate professor, or instructors who has the recommended rank or above.
+Each department, class, and branch of the College shall appoint a director, with each position filled on a part-time basis by a professor, associate professor, or instructor who holds the recommended rank or above.

 Article 7